Flowers & Plants air freight from Kazakhstan to China

 Exporting to Kazakhstan

 Kazakhstan is the largest economy in Central Asia and a growing market for Dutch machinery, mining equipment, agri-technology, and pharmaceuticals.
-Schiphol does not have direct cargo flights to Kazakhstan — shipments are usually routed through Frankfurt (Lufthansa Cargo), Istanbul (Turkish Cargo), or Riga to Almaty (ALA) or Astana/Nur-Sultan (NQZ).
-Typical transit time is 1–3 days.
+Schiphol has no direct cargo flights to Kazakhstan — shipments usually transit through Frankfurt (Lufthansa Cargo), Istanbul (Turkish Cargo), or Riga en route to Almaty (ALA) or Astana/Nur-Sultan (NQZ).
+Regular transit times range from 1 to 3 days.

 Customs & Regulations

-Kazakhstan is a member of the Eurasian Economic Union (EAEU) and applies the common EAEU tariffs.
-Most shipments require ECCN classification and an EAC declaration of conformity.
-Food products, machinery, and electrical equipment require a TR CU (Technical Regulations of Customs Union) certificate.
+Kazakhstan is a member of the Eurasian Economic Union (EAEU) and applies the common EAEU tariff rates.
+Most shipments require ECCN classification and an EAC conformity declaration.
+Food products, machinery, and electrical equipment require a TR CU (Technical Regulations of the Customs Union) certificate.
 Customs in Almaty is known for thorough inspections.

 Practical Tips

-- EAC certification can take weeks to months — plan well in advance of shipment
+- EAC certification can take weeks to months — plan this well in advance of shipment

 - Documentation must be submitted in Russian or Kazakh for local customs clearance